HythamTag/Pick-and-Place-Udacity/README.md

 ## Improvments
 - Finding solution for failing to pick the target sometimes and i was able to increase the probability of picking the target by making a change in trajectory_sampler.cpp in line by making ``` target_reach.position.x = target_x - 0.2; ``` to ``` target_reach.position.x = target_x - 0.15; ``` this will make the girpper go closer to the target
 - Finding solution for Discintinous that happen during simulation and that is done by calculating theta 5 and then finding the best choice for theta 4,6
--Another challenge is to avoid using symbolic proccessed inside the loop and this is done by doing all symbol simulation before entering the function ``` handle_calculate_IK(req) ```
+- Another challenge is to avoid using symbolic proccessed inside the loop and this is done by doing all symbol simulation before entering the function ``` handle_calculate_IK(req) ```